 We take the matter of complaints very seriously and we want to make sure that the service we provide to communities is professional, effective and efficient.
 The Police & Crime Commissioner works with the Chief Constable and the police to make sure that the service provided to our communities is of the highest standard.

-In order to provide the best possible service to the public this information has been produced to enable you to make a formal complaint, should you wish to do so, against any of the following: Devon and Cornwall Police, the PCC for Devon and Cornwall or her office.
+In order to provide the best possible service to the public this information has been produced to enable you to make a formal complaint, should you wish to do so.

 What information to include in a complaint